Raathigesh/Raathigesh.github.io/_posts/2016-02-24-Redux-Simplified.md

 2. Actions
 3. Reducers

+- Redux uses only a single store
+- Redux doesn't have a dispatcher component

 ## The State
 Redux maintains the application state in a single state object.
 This state object could store information related to the application such as who is the current logged in user or it could store information related to the UI state such as a state of a UI element.
 For example an expandable element is expanded or collapsed.

 But why?
 For example when you build web applications, multiple components are interested in a piece of information.
 For example weather the user is authorized or not.
 So a global state is the best way to store such information so each individial UI components can access.

+- Redux maintains state in a single atom (Single object)

 ![SingleState.PNG]({{site.baseurl}}/_posts/SingleState.PNG)

 ## Actions
 User interface can trigger actions.
-When an action is triggered, it could change the global application state.
+When an action is triggered, it could change the application state.

 An action have two properties, the type of the action and the data required to change the state.
+Type of the action is a string value.
+But this value should be unique amount all the actions.
+Two actions can't have the same name.

 An Example redux action.
 The type of the below action is 'SET_AUTHORIZE' and the data is 'true'.